whitgroves/pokegold-remix/README.md

 - Auto-sort the backpack by pressing Start
 - The good rod is good and the super rod is super
 - The "Down + B" trick actually works
+- Better rocket hideout ✓

-A list of completed changes is available [here](./CHANGES.md).
+A list of major changes is available [here](./CHANGES.md).
 These are largely untested, so if you run into issues please reach out on X: [@whitgroves](https://x.com/whitgroves)

 ## Why *Gold* Remix?
 Similar to Blue Remix, Gold was the gen 2 game I made memories with, so I decided to go with my favorite.